 News of the WMATA Red Line metro crash yesterday made me stop.
-I was headed out from the j-o-b when I heard the first bit about the crash.
-I needed to talk with people.
+I was headed out when I heard the first bit about the crash.
+I felt shaken, and I needed to talk with people.
 To sit in a neighborhood bar.
 To be in the company of people who were local and cared, people who knew others connected to this situation.
 People who would see it/feel it as real and local news.

-Now, this may seem like a “duh” statement to some.
-But I don’t pay attention much to news.
-Any of it.
-That’s another story for another day, but the short of it is that I discovered — for myself — a long time ago that news stories had the effect of making me care less, not more, about the barrage of human tragedy stories.
+I don’t pay attention much to news.
+That’s another story for another day, but the short of it is that I discovered — for myself — a long time ago— that news stories had the effect of making me care less, not more, about the barrage of human tragedy stories.

 I didn’t have a true neighborhood bar to go to, so I did the next-best thing and headed to the Dobbin Starbucks.
 I didn’t find my DC-oriented social media posse, whom I knew would be all over the news in the blogs, connecting with friends in DC via twitter, and basically plugged in real-time.
 But I did see a handful of people I knew, so I had a base of human contact.
 They weren’t interested so much in the crash, so I went home and watched some news and read some online content, mostly blogs reporting in real time.

 I found the blogs, the stories, the small accounts of individual actions most compelling: the man who helped the young girl whose legs were crushed, or the person who gathered passengers’ T-shirts to make tourniquets to stave the blood flow from injured passengers.
 I found I was less interested in the WMATA director says … , and DC Mayor Fenty says … and WTOP reports … Important, yes.
 Critical, yes.
 But my curiosity was much with the people.